-The Premier League came back with a bang last weekend and here’s hoping for more of the same on Matchday 2.
+The football Premier League came back with a bang last weekend and here’s hoping for more of the same on Matchday 2.
 Both Manchester clubs make their season debut after getting an extra week off due to last season’s European commitments – it’s four games each on Saturday and Sunday with two more to come on Monday night.

 Everton to Win -1 Goal

 Everton started their Premier League campaign with a tricky away match against Spurs but came through that particular test with flying colours.
 Their new-look midfield was very impressive and they fully deserved their 1-0 victory.

 If West Brom were unsure about the size of the task they face to stay in the Premier League, their 3-0 beating by Leicester City on Sunday will have left them in no doubt at all.

 When they were relegated three seasons ago, they only managed to score a meagre total of 31 goals and although their defeat to Leicester was only the first game of their new season, their current strike force will need to do much better if they are to have any chance of survival.

 I like what I saw from Everton in their first match and I think their impressive midfield, along with the Baggies’ lack of goals is likely to lead to a comfortable 2-0 home win for the Toffees.

 Leeds United v Fulham